 Reviewing books since 2011

 The Warbler began as an experiment; a means for cataloging the books I enjoyed, and why.
 As I started reading roughly one book every week, I noticed myself losing track of what I read, when I read it, and how I felt about it.
 So I started writing reviews.
-Five years later, The Warbler is still going strong.
+That was in 2011, and The Warbler is still going strong.